dmerejkowsky/kata-pytest-from-scratch/README.md

-# Testception
+# pytest from scratch

-Goal of the kata: discover Python's way of doing things by re-implementing pytest in Python using TDD and the `unittest` module - which should be more familiar for devs coming from other languages.
+Goal of the kata: discover Python's way of doing things by re-implementing a subset of pytest's functionnality using TDD and the `unittest` module - which should be more familiar for devs coming from other languages.

 ## Instructions